bkesterbyld/maroon-potato/src/pages/faq.md

           or assemble reports.
 They can also be called from the API to execute their mission(s).
 When agents are combined with Above's data modeling and processing options, developers can move beyond CRUD and workflow to execute performant real-time analytics across massive datasets.
-The service will generate a schematic of the logic built to aid teams in understanding how any given solution works, which is much easier than tracing someone's hardcode.

-          While we obviously are big believers in the convenience and power of this approach, we do plan to support sandboxed execution of JS and other scripts/languages as we grow.
+          While we obviously are big believers in the convenience and power of this approach, we do plan to support sandboxed execution of JS and other scripts/languages as we grow, and also allow you to call Lambdas or Cloudflare workers as needed.
       - title: How do I avoid lock-in?
         content: >-
           We run at many of the cloud providers and locations that you may